Advertiser Disclosure

 The content on this website includes links to our partners and we may receive compensation when you sign up, at no cost to you.
 This may impact which products or services we write about and where and how they appear on the site.
 It does not affect the objectivity of our evaluations or reviews.
 Read our disclosure.

-KOHO Mastercard is a reloadable prepaid card and app that aims to help Canadians budget, spend, save, earn cash back, rebuild credit, and more.
+The KOHO Mastercard from KOHO Financial is a reloadable prepaid card and app that aims to help Canadians budget, spend, save, earn cash back, rebuild credit, and more.

-KOHO is not a bank.
-It is a financial technology company that’s challenging the status quo in the banking industry, so you don’t have to pay fees at every turn.
+While KOHO is not a bank but a financial technology company, it is challenging the status quo in the banking industry by offering financial products that do not require users to pay fees at every turn.

 KOHO Prepaid Mastercard